-- Provide embedded professional development and other professional development opportunities of teachers that are tied to new curriculum and instructional implementations.
+- Provide embedded professional learning and other professional learning opportunities of teachers that are tied to new curriculum and instructional implementations.

-The Lexington Public Schools has a longstanding commitment to a strong Professional Development Program and takes great pride in offering professionally enriching opportunities for its staff.
-The Lexington Public Schools was acknowledged for it's outstanding Professional Development program in the November 10, 2010 issue of Education Week.
+The Lexington Public Schools has a longstanding commitment to a strong Professional Learning Program and takes great pride in offering professionally enriching opportunities for its staff.
+The Lexington Public Schools was acknowledged for its outstanding Professional Development program in the November 10, 2010 issue of Education Week.

 Best Wishes to all of you as you embark upon a new academic year in the Lexington Public Schools.
 If there is any way in which the Curriculum Office can be of assistance, please do not hesitate to contact us.
 We are here to help you.

 In addition to the many in-district opportunities that are available to staff, the Lexington Public Schools is affiliated and works closely with the following organizations to support continuing growth.

 All staff are reminded to check the LPS Professional Development conference in FirstClass to access regularly updated course information from these organizations.